Summary

 Engage

 Use the attached Lesson Slides to guide the lesson.
-Introduce the lesson title, Essential Question, and Objectives on slides 2-4.
+Introduce the lesson title, essential question, and lesson objectives on slides 2-4.
 Then, move to slide 5 and distribute a copy of the attached Bell Ringer handout to each student.
-Use the Bell Ringer strategy to elicit prior knowledge, asking students to describe a collision they have experienced or witnessed.
+Use the Bell Ringer strategy to elicit prior knowledge; ask students to describe a collision they have experienced or witnessed.
 This doesn't have to be a car collision; it could be two people running into each other or someone running into an object.
 Have a few volunteers share what they wrote.

 Explore

 Balloon Rocket Stations: To ensure that students are using their time efficiently, set up the fishing line before class, but allow students to attach the straw and balloon to the string.
-This YouTube video provides an example of what the balloon rocket should look like.
+Watch the YouTube video about a balloon science experiment that provides an example of what the balloon rocket should look like.

 Newton's Cradle Station: Allow students to interact with Newton's Cradle and answer questions based on their interactions.